KDN-Cloud/b.aklein.studio/index.md

 ---
 layout: default
-title: AK's Music 🎵 Blog
+title: Tone's Music 🎵 Blog
 author: Anthony Klein
 description: A music blog for all things about DJ'ing 🎧 and music 🎹 production.
 ---